-But far fewer artists actually start gathering dust … and bring out the dust of the studio into the exhibition space.
-His Untitled (Dust folio) which consists of 35 plastic fillers, tape and air dust from his studio are in truth a clear nod to Duchamp’s illustrious gathering of dust on his masterpiece « The large glass » and the intriguing photograph of the thick landscape of accrued dust taken by Man Ray in 1920.
+But far fewer artists actually start gathering dust and bring out the dust of the studio into the exhibition space.
+His Untitled (Dust folio), which consists of 35 plastic fillers, tape and air dust from his studio, is in truth a clear nod to Duchamp’s illustrious gathering of dust on his masterpiece The large glass and the intriguing photograph of the thick landscape of accrued dust taken by Man Ray in 1920.

 In the case of Poklong Anading today, gathering dust is indeed a deceptively modest task as it conjures up his proud coming of age as an artist.
 It is no accident as his first dust folios date back to 2006.
 Dust has indeed gathered in his works as much as it had between 1915 and 1923, when Duchamp was working on his masterpiece in New York.

 Finger swiping is quintessential gesture of an age when screens have replaced the printed word.
-Poklong’s intervention in the 9th Gwangju Biennale in 2012, deftly pointed to this new mundane paradigm : the act of choosing, at a swipe of our fingertip, our lovers, our sushis.
-(Untitled -dwelling I 2012).
-But not all of his “finger works” are so lightheared.
+Poklong’s intervention in the 9th Gwangju Biennale in 2012, deftly pointed to this new mundane paradigm: the act of choosing, at a swipe of our fingertip, our lovers, our sushis (Untitled (dwelling I) from 2012).
+But not all of his ‘finger works’ are so lighthearted.
 In x’s, another sculpture of 2009, perhaps one of his most troubling, fingers are not raised or extended but no less noticeable as they remain curled and gripped, the middle finger over the others folded on the palm in a series of hands, bunched together on a white marble pedestal.
 Those hands are all cut at the wrist as though they were severed in an instant of unbearable pain.
 And even more disquieting yet, these hands are made of human fat.

-The fat points to the open flesh, the gaping wound wherein Thomas is invited to thrust his own finger in order to believe : “reach hither thy hand, and thrust [it] into my side” (John 20:27).
+The fat points to the open flesh, the gaping wound wherein Thomas is invited to thrust his own finger in order to believe: “reach hither thy hand, and thrust [it] into my side (John 20:27).”
 It is also one of those rare and shocking instances, all landmark works, when the contemporary artist turns the body into a creation, in a sacrilegious gesture of faith.
-Blood or the human tissues and fluids are thus part of the liturgy served by some of the 1960’s most radical artists, from the Viennese actionists to Michel Journiac.
-In his most notorious action from 1969, Mass for a body, the Frenchman who had studied to become a priest before turning to a practice of body art, served to the participants morsels of a sausage cooked with his own blood.
+Blood or human tissue and fluids are thus part of the liturgy served by some of the 1960’s most radical artists, from the Viennese actionists to Michel Journiac.
+In his most notorious action from 1969, Mass for a body, the Frenchman who had studied to become a priest before turning to a practice of body art, served the participants morsels of a sausage cooked with his own blood.

-“I shall see in his hands the print of the nails, and put my finger into the print of the nails” (John 20:25).
+“I shall see in his hands the print of the nails, and put my finger into the print of the nails (John 20:25).”
 The doubting artist has taken the gospel to heart and been poring over it for leads in his quest.
-Indeed one of his most distinctly original series has led him to “print on nails”.
-In another celebrated contribution to the 2012 Gwangju Biennale of 2012, Poklong Anading hand painted nails and installed large-scale prints on windows.
-While the painted nail would conjure up thoughts of coquettish varnish the process of nail painting, the human interaction of the beauty parlor is actually the core of the piece as a real-time nail bar was installed and nail painting was offered to gallery-goers.
-More so perhaps than the exquisite tour de force of a miniature and its blown up prints, the whole point was clearly in the process as the artist would ply his trade at the Gwanju’s Dein Market every morning during his 3-week residency and offer the vendors and, house workers, maids and peddlers to paint their nail.
+Indeed one of his most distinctly original series has led him to ‘print on nails’.
+In another celebrated contribution to the 2012 Gwangju Biennale, Poklong Anading hand painted nails and installed large-scale prints on windows.
+While the painted nails would conjure up thoughts of coquettish varnish, the process of nail painting, the human interaction of the beauty parlor is actually the core of the piece as a real-time nail bar was installed and nail painting was offered to gallery-goers.
+More so perhaps than the exquisite tour de force of a miniature and its blown up prints, the whole point was clearly in the process as the artist would ply his trade at the Gwanju’s Dein Market every morning during his three-week residency and offer the vendors, house workers, maids and peddlers to paint their nails.

-Any miniature painting in the art of Poklong Anading has to do with the attention to detail, to the humblest artefacts and often overlooked artefacts of daily life in the metropolis.
+Any miniature painting in the art of Poklong Anading has to do with the attention to detail, to the humblest artifacts and often overlooked artifacts of daily life in the metropolis.
 This decidedly modest approach has drawn legitimate references to the Arte Povera for the continuing attention to the humble worker’s hand, the one he held and painted on Daegu market for instance.

-The city under the microscope of the artist’s eye reveals these tiny specks, these man-made butterflies … And those butterflies are not unlike the ants in an acclaimed video by Brazilian artist Rivane Neuenschwander from 2006 and now in the MOMA collection in which minuscule color confettis are being carried around the city on the insects’ back.
+The city under the microscope of the artist’s eye reveals these tiny specks, these man-made butterflies.
+And those butterflies are not unlike the ants in an acclaimed video by Brazilian artist Rivane Neuenschwander from 2006 and now in the MOMA collection in which minuscule color confetti are being carried around the city on the insects’ back.
 In both videos, the city is being invaded by the tiniest of color discs and the maids into an army of improbable street artists.

-Very much like those hand-held pocket mirrors or the soiled cotton pads from the painted nails series, Poklong starts from a seemingly mundane, banal and barely noticeable material and makes use of it through different media : from video and photos to installations and actions.
-In his latest works those basahan are turned into the tiles of a man-made body shelter.
-They even become the most sacred of the artist’s tool, being used as paint brush in the most recent paintings on show.
+Very much like those hand-held pocket mirrors or the soiled cotton pads from the painted nails series, Poklong starts from a seemingly mundane, banal and barely noticeable material and makes use of it through different media: from video and photos to installations and actions.
+In his latest works those ‘basahan’ are turned into the tiles of a man-made body shelter.
+They even become the most sacred of the artist’s tools: being used as paint brush in the most recent paintings on show.